How grapefruit seed extract can help combat antibiotic-resistant bacterial infections

 Grapefruit Seed Extract: A Natural Bacteria-Fighter

-The grapefruit seed extract I have used and recommend is made by a company called bio/chem Research. bio/chem has trademarked their grapefruit seed extract under the name “Citricidal” (sit-rih-SIE-dull).
+The grapefruit seed extract I have used and recommend is trademarked under the name “Citricidal.”
 It’s sold in health food stores under the brand name NutriBiotic Liquid Concentrate, and contains just two ingredients: Citricidal-brand grapefruit seed extract and deionized water.
-You can also find it online at Nutribiotic.